-Federal Health supports CRC through funding Alcohol and Drug programs that focus on prevention and treatment.
+Federal Health supports CRC with funding for Alcohol and Other Drugs programs that focus on prevention and treatment.

-B Miles Women’s Foundation contracts and provides a range of specialist services to women who are homeless or at risk of homelessness.
+B Miles Women’s Foundation contracts and provides a range of specialist services to anyone who identifies as female who is homeless or at risk of homelessness.

-Primary health networks (PHNs) work towards increasing the efficiency and effectiveness of medical services for individuals, particularly those at risk of poor health outcomes.
+Primary health networks (PHNs) have been established with the key objectives of increasing the efficiency and effectiveness of medical services for individuals, particularly those at risk of poor health outcomes.

-The Department of Communities & Justice (DCJ) enables services to better work together to support everyone’s right to access justice and other help for families, and strengthen/bolster the promotion of early intervention and inclusion.
+The Department of Communities and Justice (DCJ) enables services to better work together to support everyone’s right to access justice and other help for families.
+Additionally, it aims to strengthen/bolster the promotion of early intervention and inclusion.